Here's What Election Day 2018 Looked Like Around the Country

 Brent Humphreys for TIME

-Jahana Hayes delivers an impassioned speech after declaring victory in the race for U.S. House of Representatives 5th District on Nov.
-6, 2018.
+Jahana Hayes delivers an impassioned speech after declaring victory in the race for U.S. House of Representatives 5th District.

 Greg Miller for TIME